Yamaha XV Motorcycle

-The first introduced model was 1981 Yamaha Virago 750 with 748cc engine.
-It featured an air cooled shaft driven V-twin engine, air-adjustable front forks, cast aluminium wheels, high handlebars and comfortable stepped seat.
-As a first mass produced motorcycle it was fitted with rear mono-shock suspension.
+The first introduced bike was 1981 Yamaha Virago XV750 with 748cc displacement engine.
+It featured an air cooled V-twin engine with shaft drive, air-adjustable front forks, cast aluminium wheels, high handlebars and comfortable stepped seat.
+As a first mass-produced motorcycle it was fitted with rear mono-shock suspension.

-While bikers in US liked the new 750cc model, the Europe was little more conservative.
-Their preference in road motorcycles made Yamaha to take a step back and in 1981 introduce XV920R, which was in fact improved Yamaha XV 750, but with old fashioned look and chain drive, never the less, bikers weren’t impressed and production of this model was ceased in 1983.
+While bikers in the US liked the new 750cc motorcycle, the Europe was a little more conservative and preferred the original street look.
+Their preference in road motorcycles made Yamaha to take a step back and in 1981 introduce XV920R model, which was in fact improved Yamaha 750 (XV750), but with old-fashioned look and chain drive, nevertheless, bikers weren’t impressed and production of this bike for European market was ceased in 1983.

-Similar model Yamaha 920 (XV920) was also introduced in US in 1982, it had double brake discs, adjustable handle bars and LCD display control panel.
+A similar motorcycle, Yamaha Virago 920 (XV920), was also introduced in the US in 1982, it had double brake discs, adjustable handle bars and LCD control panel.

 New model and new image of 1984

-In late 1983 an import tax was introduced in US on motorcycles with engines larger than 700cc as a protection to local market, namely the production of Harley Davidson.
-Yamaha quickly adjusted and introduced two new motorcycles.
+In late 1983 an import tariff tax was introduced in the US on motorcycles with engines larger than 700cc as a protection to local market, namely the Harley-Davidson brand.
+Yamaha quickly adjusted to the customer demand and introduced two new Viragos.

-One below the tax threshold - the Virago XV700 had a truly custom motorcycle image.
-Beside the 699cc engine, the rear suspension changed to swing arm with twin shock absorbers, tear drop tank, stacked tandem mufflers, win front disc brakes and wide luxurious seat.
+One below the tax threshold - the Yamaha Virago XV700, which had a truly custom motorcycle image.
+Beside the 699cc engine, the rear suspension changed to swing arm with twin shock absorbers.
+A tear-drop shaped gas tank changed the image completely together with stacked tandem mufflers, twin front disc brakes and wide luxurious seat.
 The new chopper style was finished with chrome and gold accents.
-The production of XV700 stopped in 1988 when the additional tax was dropped and XV750 was re-introduced.
+The production of XV700 eventually stopped in 1988 when the additional tax tariff was dropped and XV750 Virago was re-introduced.

 And one incurring the additional tax – The Virago 1000 (XV1000) had the new image and improved 1000cc engine, which was few years later again enlarged to create Virago 1100 (XV1100).